 Have stanchions or some barrier going around the artists.

 Once your event gets established, it can get super crowded and crazy.
 It makes sense to include stanchions to help keep visitors and the art separated.Especially if it’s a two day festival and it’s almost the end of the second day (that’s when EVERYONE comes because they want to see the finished pieces).
 It’s not unheard of for a festival to double or triple in attendees each year.

 Alcohol and chalk art

 Unrestricted drinking near the event can create headaches for artists and festival goers alike.
-I’ve heard endless stories of people saying and doing stupid things to the artists and artwork because there was alcohol involved.
-When including alcohol in your event, make sure you do so responsibly and include other safety factors to prevent damage to the art or artists.
+Stupid things usually happen overnight when including alcohol in your event so plan accordingly.
+Do you have barriers for the art?
+Are you including overnight security?
+Make sure you include recreational substances responsibly and include other safety factors to prevent damage to the art or artists.